Loire Valley Facts

-The valley remains famous to have been inhabited since at least the Middle Paleolithic period.
-It is also popular for its abundance of vineyards, fruit orchards, and vegetable fields which actually line much of the length of the river.
+- That holds true because the wonder has been inhabited since at least the Middle Paleolithic period.
+It also remains quite popular for its abundance of vineyards, fruit orchards, and vegetable fields.
+These actually line much of the length of the river.

 Loire Valley Geography and Climate

 The fabulous formation that man named the Loire Valley also impresses visitors for reasons other than its beauty.
 It also does so with its sheer physical size.
 This occurs because the massive vale comprises a significant portion of the entire area of the country.

 In fact, its length measures roughly 170 mi (280 km), and the total area of this masterpiece equals about 310 sq mi (800 sq km).
 Yet its wonders still don’t end there.
 Various factors, including the unique location and structure, provide the area with yet another benefit.